 The Museum is constantly improving its public offerings.
 Thus, in 2005 the permanent exposition of the Museum includes a special stand for the visually impaired.
 A special education programme has been developed for school students.
 The most popular are: “Medieval Knights”, “Ancient School” and others.

 From March, 2008 till February, 2017 Museum Park of Āraiši was a division of the National History Museum of Latvia.
 The museum is the Lake Castle, which consists of reconstructions of buildings of Stone and Bronze Age where settlement of Latgalians in 9th–11th century was.
 There are also ruins of medieval castle dated back to Livonian time.

 January 2010 Latvian Culture Museum Dauderi joined to the National History Museum of Latvia.
 Museum’s building was built in 1897 as “Waldschlösschen” (at present – “Aldaris”), family mansion of the owner Adolf von Bingner.
 It is surrounded with the park created in the beginning of 20th century by Georgs F. F. Kūfalts.

 January 2015 the Popular Front Museum joined to the National History Museum of Latvia.
 It is one of the repositories of the Latvian contemporary history’s testimonies.
 In the museum’s collection there are unique evidences (objects, documents), which tell about the Latvian people’s struggle for freedom, about the Third Awakening.

-From the May 15, 2014 the permanent exposition and exhibitions are located in temporary space – at Brīvības boulevard 32, but the administration, museum specialists and stocks are placed by address Lāčplēša 106.
-After the renovation of Rīga castle Museum is planned to return to its historical home and to carry the stock to the new inventory space by address Pulka street.
+From the May 15, 2014 the permanent exposition and exhibitions are located in temporary space – at Brīvības boulevard 32, but the administration, museum specialists and stocks until February, 2020 were located at Lāčplēša 106.
+After the renovation of the Rīga castle the exposition is planning to return to its historical home, while the collection is moving to Pulka 8.